007revad/Syno_DSM_Extractor_GUI/README.md

 Windows GUI for extracting Synology DSM pat files

+This is a Windows GUI for the bash and python scripts here [Synology_Archive_Extractor](https://github.com/007revad/Synology_Archive_Extractor)

+### Requirements

+1. Windows 10 or 11 running on either a physical device or virtual machine.
+2. Windows System for Linux (WSL) installed with Ubuntu.
+    - In Windows Powershell type the following to install WSL and the default Ubuntu from Windows Store:
+    ```
+    wsl --install
+    ```
+    - You may need to reboot after it's installed.

 ### Download the script

 1. Download the latest version _Syno_DSM_Extractor_GUI_compiled.zip_ from https://github.com/007revad/Syno_DSM_Extractor_GUI/releases